Welcome to Part 3 of our three-part series on growing your consulting firm with an outbound authority-based sales strategy.

 Building Your Client Acquisition Team

-As discussed previously, assigning outbound client prospecting duties to your senior billable consultants is a bad idea.
-You need a dedicated team whose primary goal is to set up discovery calls for your Partners and/or senior consultants.
+As discussed previously, assigning outbound client prospecting duties to your billable consultants is a bad idea.
+You need a dedicated team whose primary goal is to prospect for ideal clients and set up discovery calls for your senior practice leaders.

 The ideal outbound client acquisition team includes: